TITLERIVALS

 You can guess which formation your opponent will play, and a correct read bites them in two places:

-• Chance volume: a meaningful slice of their attacks get broken up by your tactical prep before they even count.
+A meaningful slice of their attacks get broken up by your tactical prep before they even count.

-• Chance quality: the chances they do create are noticeably less threatening.
+The chances they do create are noticeably less threatening.

 Guess wrong and you give them a small quality boost instead.
 There's no volume penalty either way, but a bad read still hurts.
 Scout their recent matches to see what they usually play.
 This is one of the biggest tactical swings in the game if you nail it.